 Multifamily Heat Pump Barrier Study

 To meet the state’s ambitious climate targets, Massachusetts Project Administrators (PAs) have prioritized electrification in their Three-year Energy Efficiency Plan.
 Heat pumps are an essential element of their electrification strategy.
 The PAs have made inroads with heat pumps in single-family homes; however, they’ve had a difficult time encouraging heat pump adoption in the robust multifamily housing sector.
-The PAs brought on Cadeo to to help.
+The PAs brought on Cadeo to help.
 Cadeo investigated the barriers to heat pump adoption and identified opportunities to overcome those barriers.

 Interviewing the Many Stakeholders